Kiptoo16/phase-3-code-challenge-1/README.md

  # Clone the Repository

-git clone [git@github.com/Kiptoo16/phase-3-code-challenge-1.git]
+git clone [git@github.com:Kiptoo16/phase-3-code-challenge-1.git]
 cd your-repository
 Ensure Python is Installed

-Make sure Python 3.x is installed on your system.
+Make sure Python3 is installed on your system.
 You can check this by running:

 bash
 Copy code